Gayathri-karthikeyan/M1_PROJECT-IN-C/1_Requirments/README.md

 The project “Tourism Management System” is developed in C, which mainly focuses on basic operations like book package, check ticket and cancel ticket.

 ## OBJECTIVES:
-a) Giving  detailed information of tourism system.
+* Giving  detailed information of tourism system.

-b) Provides information that is updated daily.
+* Provides information that is updated daily.

-c) Travelers details can be provided and booking confirmation notification will be provided.
+* Travelers details can be provided and booking confirmation notification will be provided.

-d) Ticket Booking Notice Confirmation
+* Ticket Booking Notice Confirmation

 ## **BENEFITS:**
-a) Record Maintenance.
+* Record Maintenance.

-b) Simple and Easy to Use.
+* Simple and Easy to Use.

-c) Saves Time.
+* Saves Time.

-d) It is a easiest platform for all travelers which can be easily booked and know the all details.
+* It is a easiest platform for all travelers which can be easily booked and know the all details.

-e) This Travel and Tourism Management System is used to book a tour from anywhere An  helps the user to know all about the world, places and    tours.
+* This Travel and Tourism Management System is used to book a tour from anywhere An  helps the user to know all about the world, places and    tours.

 ## **4W'S and 1H:**